Seahawks linebacker K.J. Wright, Seattle U guard McKenzi Williams and Seattle Storm win big at Sports Star of the Year Awards

 “I just want to thank you guys tremendously for voting me the Seattle Sports Star of the Year,” Wright said.
 “It’s an award that I’ve always wanted to get my hands on.
 I’ve always watched it, and I wish I could be there in person to accept this.
 But I’m truly thankful to you guys for even nominating me.
 This is a great class of guys, and I’m truly honored.”

 But Wright was not the night’s only big winner.
 Seattle U guard McKenzi Williams was named Sports Star of the Year for women’s sports, after overcoming a pair of knee injuries to lead the Redhawks with an average of 15.5 points and 4.1 rebounds in 21 games in her redshirt junior campaign.
-The 5-foot-5 guard and Riverside High School alum edged out Storm forward Alysha Clark, UW softball catcher Morganne Flores, Washington State guard Charlisse Leger-Walker and Gonzaga forward Jenn Wirth for the honor.
+The 5-foot-5 guard and Auburn Riverside High School alum edged out Storm forward Alysha Clark, UW softball catcher Morganne Flores, Washington State guard Charlisse Leger-Walker and Gonzaga forward Jenn Wirth for the honor.

 “There’s so much talent in the Seattle area that often is overlooked, and I’m so thankful to the Seattle Sports Commission for giving athletes the stage to highlight their skills,” Williams said.
 “I just want to thank my coaches and my teammates for always having my back throughout my career.
 I want to thank my family — especially my mom — for making so many sacrifices to keep me going.”